juanelenter/SeqPriorizationCATLAS/README.md

 The C package [lsgkm](https://github.com/kundajelab/lsgkm) was used to train the SVMs.

-### What's this notebook?
+### What's in this repository?

-Steps 1, 2 and 3 have already been completed, this jupyter notebook corresponds to step 4 and 5: analyzing/comparing explain scores.
+The bash scripts for Steps 1, 2 and 3:
+The python modules for steps 4 and 5:
+Jupyter notebooks for illustration:

 We now compute the similarity (distance) between the explain scores of the model trained on ITL6GL data and the rest of the models at each peak.